treder/MVPA-Light/README.md

 #### Classification across time
 Many neuroimaging datasets have a 3-D structure (trials x channels x time).
 The start of the trial (t=0) typically corresponds to stimulus or response onset.
 Classification across time can help identify at which time point in a trial discriminative information shows up.
 To this end, classification is performed across trials, for each time point separately.
-This is implemented in the function `mv_classify_across_time`.
-It returns classification performance calculated for each time point in a trial. `mv_plot_1D` can be used to plot the result.
+This is implemented in the function [`mv_classify_across_time`](mv_classify_across_time.m).
+It returns classification performance calculated for each time point in a trial. [`mv_plot_result`](plot/mv_plot_result.m) can be used to plot the result.

 #### Time x time generalisation

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalisation, this question is answered by training the classifier at a certain time point t.
-The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial [[King2014]](#King2014). `mv_classify_timextime` implements time generalisation.
-It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point. `mv_plot_2D` can be used to plot the result.
+The classifer is then tested at the same time point t but it is also tested at all *other* time points in the trial [[King2014]](#King2014). [`mv_classify_timextime`](mv_classify_timextime.m) implements time generalisation.
+It returns a 2D matrix of classification performance, with performance calculated for each combination of training time point and testing time point. [`mv_plot_result`](plot/mv_plot_result.m) can be used to plot the result.

 #### Searchlight analysis

 Which features contribute most to classification performance?
 The answer to this question can be used to better interpret the data or to perform feature selection.
-To this end, `mv_searchlight` performs cross-validated classification for each feature separately.
+To this end, [`mv_searchlight`](mv_searchlight.m) performs cross-validated classification for each feature separately.
 If there is a spatial structure in the features (e.g. neighbouring eletrodes, neighbouring voxels), groups of features rather than single features can be considered.
 The result is a classification performance measure for each feature.
 If the features are e.g. channels, the result can be plotted as a topography.

 #### Classifier performance metrics

 Classifier output comes in form of decision values (=distances to the hyperplane for linear methods) or directly in form of class labels.
 However,  one is often only interested in a performance metric that summarises how well the classifier discriminates between the classes.
-The following metrics can be calculated by the function `mv_classifier_performance`:
+The following metrics can be calculated by the function [`mv_classifier_performance`](mv_classifier_performance.m):

 * `acc`: Classification accuracy, representing the fraction correctly predicted class labels.
 * `auc`: Area under the ROC curve.
 An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
 * `dval`: Average decision value for each class.
 * `tval`: t-test statistic, calculated by comparing the sets of decision values for two classes.
 Can be useful for a subsequent second-level analysis across subjects.

-There is usually no need to call `mv_classifier_performance` directly.
-By setting the `cfg.metric` field, the performance metric is calculated automatically in `mv_crossvalidate`, `mv_classify_across_time`,  `mv_classify_timextime` and `mv_searchlight`.
+There is usually no need to call [`mv_classifier_performance`](mv_classifier_performance.m) directly.
+By setting the `cfg.metric` field, the performance metric is calculated automatically in [`mv_crossvalidate`](mv_crossvalidate.m), [`mv_classify_across_time`](mv_classify_across_time.m),  [`mv_classify_timextime`](mv_classify_timextime.m) and [`mv_searchlight`](mv_searchlight.m).

 ## Examples<a name="examples"></a>

 This section gives some basic examples.
-More detailed examples and data can be found in the `examples/` subfolder.
+More detailed examples and data can be found in the [`examples/`](examples) subfolder.

 #### Training and testing by hand